The Top Benefits of Foam Rollers, According to Experts

 Rolling directly over injured muscle tissue can worsen the damage and slow down recovery time, Hart says.
 Her rule of thumb?
 If the area is sore to a light or moderate touch, don't foam roll it.

 Foam rolling shouldn't be painful and you shouldn't have to limit the amount of pressure you put on the roller due to pain.
 If you're a newbie to rolling and feel a dull pain or slight discomfort, that's likely not an injury.
 But if the pain is sharp and sudden, it's better to save the rolling for another day.

 Spending too much time in one area can irritate nerves and cause bruising and other tissue damage.
 About 30 seconds of rolling up and down the length of the muscle is generally more than enough, Hart says.

-Not sure if you’re rolling correctly?
-Check with your physical therapist, personal trainer, or coach for guidance.
+Not sure if you're rolling correctly?
+Check with your physiotherapist, personal trainer or coach for guidance.

 5.Foam Rolling Your Back

 Your upper back—lats, traps and shoulders—can be targeted with light pressure, but Hart recommends avoiding foam rolling your spine, neck or lower back, as these areas have dense tissue such as joints, bones, ligaments and tendons.

 Larger muscle groups with a significant amount of tissue are better able to withstand the pressure, Hart says.
 For example, your glutes, hamstrings, quads and calves are all ideal targets, she says.

 6.Relying on Foam Rolling as a Primary Recovery Method

 Again, foam rolling isn't designed for recovery; it's best used as a way to activate muscles before a workout.
 Instead, prioritise proven post-workout recovery methods like proper nutrition and adequate rest periods.